thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: In the new window, click on the "Language" field and select the desired language from the drop-down menu.
 The list is sorted by localization code.
 Then, click "Add";
     ===
         image: /images/user-guide/custom-translation/add-new-language-3-pe.png,
-        title: You've successfully added a new language.
+        title: You&#39;ve successfully added a new language.
 Since translations for term keys have not yet been added, the translation progress is at 0%.
 By default, languages are sorted in alphabetical order by their localization code.
 '
 %}